Message from the Director

 The Division of General Surgery Residency Program accepts 12 – 15 new residents each year.
 The Surgeon Scientist Program (2-year research program directed towards a Master’s degree in the Institute for Medical Studies) is available to selected Residents after their PGY2 year.

-Transplantation at the University Health Network occurs within the Multi-Organ Transplant Program.
-Founded in 1991, MOT brings together the liver, kidney, pancreas, lung, heart, small bowel and transplant infectious disease programs.
+Transplantation at the University Health Network occurs within the Ajmera Transplant Centre.
+Founded in 1991, Ajmera Transplant Centre brings together the liver, kidney, pancreas, lung, heart, small bowel and transplant infectious disease programs.
 The physicians, surgeons, nurses, pharmacists and allied health professionals provide a comprehensive and interdisciplinary approach to transplant patients.
 The program performs over 500 transplants per year and provides care for over 3000 transplant out-patients.

-The MOT program provides to transplant patients a 35 bed in-patient unit, 15 acute care beds, an out-patient clinic, the transplant pharmacy, medical day unit facilities, transplant informatics (the OTTR system) and administrative facilities.
+The Ajmera Transplant Centre provides to transplant patients a 35 bed in-patient unit, 15 acute care beds, an out-patient clinic, the transplant pharmacy, medical day unit facilities, transplant informatics (the OTTR system) and administrative facilities.

-Additional information regarding MOT at UHN can be found at http://www.uhn.ca/MOT.
+Additional information regarding Ajmera Transplant Centre at UHN can be found at https://www.uhn.ca/Transplant.

-University Health Network (UHN) is made up of Princess Margaret Cancer Centre, Toronto General Hospital, Toronto Rehabilitation Institute and Toronto Western Hospital.
+University Health Network (UHN) is made up of Princess Margaret Cancer Centre, Toronto General Hospital, Toronto Rehabilitation Institute, Toronto Western Hospital and Michener Institute of Education.
 Each hospital retains its identity and name within the Network.
 TGH has 417 beds with programs in Transplant, Cardiovascular Sciences and Oncology; TWH has 261 beds with programs in Neurosciences, Orthopaedics and MIS (bariatrics); Princess Margaret has 126 beds with programs in Medical, Surgical and Radiation Oncology; and the TRI has a combined 423 beds for rehabilitation.

 Additional information regarding UHN is available at http://www.uhn.ca.